lux-org/lux/doc/source/advanced/datatype.rst

 * Nominal
 * ID

 Note that these data types are different from Pandas `dtype`.
-These data types are automatically inferred based on the `dataframe` inputted.
+These data types are automatically inferred based on the input `dataframe`.
 The following code snippet shows what data types were inferred:

 .. code-block:: python